OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Type.md

 ### -PassThru

 Returns a **System.Runtime** object that represents the types that were added.
 By default, this cmdlet doesn't generate any output.
+Use this parameter if you used **OutputAssembly** to create a DLL file and you want to return the type from the newly created assembly.

 ```yaml
 Type: System.Management.Automation.SwitchParameter